Tigray People's Liberation Front: 2020–2022

 In November 2020, a civil conflict erupted between the TPLF and the Ethiopian National Defense Force (ENDF) when the TPLF attacked the ENDF Northern Command headquarters in the north of the country in what TPLF spokesman Getachew Reda described as a "preemptive strike".
 In November 2020, Prime Minister Abiy Ahmed declared victory over the TPLF.
 Other sources suggested that the Ethiopian National Defense Force (ENDF) controlled only about 70% of the Tigray region.
 Many TPLF members joined the Tigray Defense Forces (TDF).
 The TPLF has accused the ENDF and Eritrean forces of war crimes, but it is difficult to independently verify these allegations because of the media blackout imposed by the federal government under Abiy.
 On March 23, 2021, in response to international pressure, the prime minister admitted for the first time that Eritrean forces had been in the Tigray region.
 In July 2021, after the Ethiopian government declared a unilateral cease-fire and withdrew from much of the Tigray region, the TDF entered neighboring Afar and Amhara regions.
 The ENDF then launched its own counteroffensive and recaptured these regions by December 2021.
 By March 2022, the war had come to a virtual standstill.
 On 2 November 2022, the Pretoria Peace Agreement was signed, ending the Tigray War.

+On June 4, 2024, the United States-based New Lines Institute released a comprehensive 120-page report concluding that there is strong evidence of genocidal acts committed by Ethiopian forces and their allies during the Tigray war.
+The report calls for Ethiopia to be prosecuted at the International Court of Justice (ICJ).
+Before the release of the New Lines Institute report, the Ethiopian and Eritrean governments were repeatedly accused of committing genocide in Tigray.

 The TPLF was accused of forcing recruitment into the TDF, including minors.
 According to several witnesses and Tigrayan administrators, every household in Tigray was required to enlist a family member in the TDF.
 Those who refused were arrested and imprisoned, including the parents of minors who refused to enlist.